 An unreliable guidebook to jewellery by Lisa Walker

-Foregrounding the act of asking questions and the pleasure and importance of the ‘as yet understood’.
+Foregrounding the act of asking questions and the pleasure and importance of the ‘as yet understood’, the book includes a proliferation of new works, texts, materials and documentation from the touring exhibition.
 The narratives that emerge within this book offer an open ended reflection on Walker’s work, moving across different time periods, going off on tangents but returning to the many concerns of the field in which she has so firmly embedded herself.
 Graphic Design by Ziga Testen and Kim Mumm Hansen.

-472 pages, softcover, 19 x 13cm
+600 pages, softcover, 13 x 19cm